Mohammed-Hamim/Green-Earth/README.md

 #### 4) How does destructuring assignment work in ES6?

+### Answer: Destructuring assignment offers a more concise and readable way to extract data compared to traditional property access.

+### For Example

+### Array Destructuring
+    ### To define the variables that receive unpacked values, We use [] on the left side of assignment operator.
+    Example:

+        const subjects = ['English', 'Bangla', 'Math'];
+        const [firstSub, secondSub, thirdSub] = subjects;
+        console.log(firstSub); // 'English'
+        console.log(thirdSub); // 'Math'
+    The values are assigned based on their position in the array.

+### Object Destructuring
+    ### We use {} on the left side to define the variable.
+Values are assigned to the variable on matching property names and variables can be renamed during destructuring using a colon : .

+    Example:
+        const person = { name: 'Hamim', age: 21 };
+        const { name, age } = person;
+        console.log(name); // 'Hamim'

+        const { name: fullName, age: personAge } = person; // Renaming variables
+        console.log(fullName); // 'Hamim'

+### Features
+    ### We can assign default values to variables when the array elements and object properties are undefined;
+    const [a, b = 10] = [5]; // b will be 10
+    const { city, zip = '00000' } = { city: 'Dhaka' }; // zip will be '00000'

+    ### Destructuring assignment enhances code readability.
+When dealing with complex data structures or API responses, it reduces boilerplate code required to extract specific values.

 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?